gencersarp/BallBounceDetection/README.md

 python main.py --environment simulated -o output.mp4
 ```

-This will save the processed video to `output.mp4`.
+This will save the processed video to `output.mp4`, in outputs folder.

 ---